 CTI-5: Deer Trail, Colorado - May 21, 2015 [ Video clip ]

 CTI-7 to CTI-8: Hennessey, OK - May 19, 2010: This event was the worst case of chaser traffic ever documented, and the only incidence of a CTI-7 or CTI-8 in storm chasing history.
-A combination of VORTEX2 research vehicles, the active Discovery Storm Chasers TV show, a High Risk tornado event near Oklahoma City in mid-May, and a single tornadic supercell combined to concentrate high chaser numbers in a very small area.
+A combination of 40 to 50 VORTEX2 research vehicles, the active Discovery Storm Chasers TV show, a High Risk tornado event near Oklahoma City in mid-May, and a single tornadic supercell combined to concentrate high chaser numbers in a very small area.
 Link 1, Link 2, Link 3

 I'd be interested to hear how you would rank chaser traffic for specific events using this scale, and if you have any suggestions on improving the formula.
 I'd also appreciate links to more visual examples (photos and videos) that you may have.
 Please feel free to post in the comments.

 The following comments were posted before this site switched to a new comment system on August 27, 2016:

 Love it!
 Well done Dan!I hope to see this system adopted by traffic flow researchers worldwide! :-)

 A thought: Perhaps similar methodology could be used to create a "DSPPGI" (Drive South Public Panic Gridlock Index)? :-) - Posted by Derek